 We’ve all heard it before.
 Staying active can lower depression and improve overall mental health.
 This couldn’t be more true during adolescence.
 Offering your child the opportunity to participate in team or individual sports can yield a plethora of positive results.
 Mental health and sports are closely linked and can help facilitate a child’s development.
 The social support group of a sports team fosters communication skills and gives your child a positive feeling of inclusivity.
 Individual sports can create lifelong healthy habits that carry far into adulthood.

 Values in Sports

-Whether it’s biking, soccer, or cross country running, sports encourage athletes to develop values such as teamwork, cooperation, time management, critical thinking, self-confidence and judgement that will set them up for future success in careers and higher education.
-Many of these skills are those that are developed through life experiences and is an added bonus to learn and develop at a young age.
-Learning these necessary skills at a younger age strengthens emotional intelligence and allows young adults to cope with and adapt to different situations with less stress and worry.
+Whether it’s cycling, soccer, or cross country running, sports encourage the development of important values such as teamwork, cooperation, time management, critical thinking, and self-worth.
+These attributes set your child up for future success in their academic and professional journeys.
+Growing these skills at a young age strengthens emotional intelligence and allows young adults to cope with and adapt to different situations with less stress and worry.

 Even When You Lose, You Win

 As a parent, we know you hate seeing your child sad.
 Losing, however, is an important life lesson reinforced through sports.
 The ups and downs of competitive sports teach your child resilience and perseverance.

 Joining a sports team provides the availability of a social support group that a young athlete can depend on.
 Team sports especially teach your child valuable socialization skills, as placing your child with groups of similarly aged kids helps them learn to socialize.
 It provides your child with structured time spent around familiar faces, where they can learn how to interact and create lifelong friendships.
 A bonus is it will help alleviate the general stresses of adolescence your child may be feeling.